-In the III-V family of colloidal quantum dot (CQDs) semiconductors, InSb promises access to a wider range of infrared wavelengths compared to many light-sensing material candidates.
+In the III-V family of colloidal quantum dot (CQD) semiconductors, InSb promises access to a wider range of infrared wavelengths compared to many light-sensing material candidates.
 However, achieving the necessary size, size-dispersity, and optical properties has been challenging.
-Here we investigate the synthetic challenges associated with InSb CQDs and find that uncontrolled reduction of the antimony precursor hampers the controlled growth of CQDs.
-To overcome this, we develop a synthetic strategy that combines non-pyrophoric precursors with zinc halide additives.
-Our experimental and computational studies show that zinc halide additives decelerate the reduction of the antimony precursor, facilitating the growth of more uniformly-sized CQDs.
-We also find that the halide choice provides additional control over the strength of this effect.
-The resultant CQDs exhibit well-defined excitonic transitions in spectral range of 1.26 eV to 0.98 eV, along with strong photoluminescence.
-By implementing a post-synthesis ligand exchange, we achieve colloidally stable inks enabling the fabrication of high-quality CQD films.
-We present the first demonstration of InSb CQD photodetectors reaching 75% external quantum efficiency (QE) at 1200 nm, to our knowledge the highest SWIR QE reported among heavy-metal-free infrared CQD-based devices.
+Here the synthetic challenges associated with InSb CQDs are investigated and it is found that uncontrolled reduction of the antimony precursor hampers the controlled growth of CQDs.
+To overcome this, a synthetic strategy that combines nonpyrophoric precursors with zinc halide additives is developed.
+The experimental and computational studies show that zinc halide additives decelerate the reduction of the antimony precursor, facilitating the growth of more uniformly sized CQDs.
+It is also found that the halide choice provides additional control over the strength of this effect.
+The resultant CQDs exhibit well-defined excitonic transitions in spectral range of 1.26-0.98 eV, along with strong photoluminescence.
+By implementing a postsynthesis ligand exchange, colloidally stable inks enabling the fabrication of high-quality CQD films are achieved.
+The first demonstration of InSb CQD photodetectors is presented reaching 75% external quantum efficiency (QE) at 1200 nm, to the knowledge the highest short-wave infrared (SWIR) QE reported among heavy-metal-free infrared CQD-based devices.